Pennone/Translator-API-experimentation/README.md

 **SPEECH RECOGNITION**

-[p5 speech ](https://idmnyu.github.io/p5.js-speech/) was implemented for face detection and face recognition.
-In our specific case, we used the facial expression recognition model.
-All the code containing the instruction to load the face-api library and detect the faces is cointained in the [script.js](./public/script.js) file.
+[p5 speech ](https://idmnyu.github.io/p5.js-speech/) was implemented for speech recognition.

-The library is able to detect and differentiate between 7 different expressions: happiness, sadness, anger, disgust, surprise, fear and neutral.
+The library is able to detect quite a few languages, even if we only needed english.

 **GENERATIVE ART**